ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/java-gc-tuning/optional_tuning.md

 -XX:NewRatio= <N>
 ```

 Additionally, the initial size and maximum size of the young generation can be modified with `-XX:NewSize` and `-XX:MaxNewSize` respectively.
-For more information, you can refer to the [factors affecting garbage collection performance](https://docs.oracle.com/en/java/javase/11/gctuning/factors-affecting-garbage-collection-performance.html#GUID-4ADBEDE9-5D52-4FBF-ADB2-431C3EB089C5)
+For more information, see [Factors affecting Garbage Collection Performance](https://docs.oracle.com/en/java/javase/11/gctuning/factors-affecting-garbage-collection-performance.html#GUID-4ADBEDE9-5D52-4FBF-ADB2-431C3EB089C5).